 Newsletter

-Why is cognitive stimulation crucial for older adults with depression?
+Why cognitive stimulation is crucial for older adults with depression

-1. Neuroplasticity in older age
+1. Neuroplasticity in old age

 Although brain plasticity decreases with age, the brain remains capable of adapting, generating new synaptic connections and reorganizing neural networks in response to environmental stimuli and cognitive training (Park & Bischof, 2013; Draganski & May, 2008).
-This principle underlies the efficacy of cognitive stimulation by promoting the activation of areas affected by depression and compensating for impaired functions.
+This principle underlies the effectiveness of cognitive stimulation by promoting the activation of areas compromised by depression and compensating for impaired functions.
 Additionally, it has been shown that even in aged brains, learning new skills can induce lasting functional and structural changes (Valenzuela & Sachdev, 2009).

 2. Reducing the impact of depression on cognitive functioning

-3. Improved emotional well-being
+3. Improvement of emotional well-being

 Regular practice of cognitive stimulation gives the older adult an opportunity to experience personal achievements, overcome challenges and regain a sense of competence.
-These factors raise self-esteem and reduce feelings of uselessness or hopelessness, common in geriatric depression (Cummings et al., 2019).
+These factors raise self-esteem and reduce feelings of worthlessness or hopelessness, common in geriatric depression (Cummings et al., 2019).

-4. Prevention of major cognitive decline
+4. Prevention of greater cognitive decline

 Conclusion